Skip to content

 The company commits all suppliers to best management practices for soils and peat.

-[Externally verified] The company reports to undertake mechanical weeding and cover crop use.
+[Externally verified] The company has no landbank on peat as of 2023.
+For BMPs for soil, the company reports it undertakes mechanical weeding and the use of cover crops for good soil management.
 The company financially contributed to a study on soil health for rubber plantations.
-Evidence is externally verified by CIRAD.
+Evidence is externally verified by CIRAD, however, this evidence is from 2022 and is over two years old now.

 • Y